adobe/spectrum-web-components/packages/checkbox/README.md

 ### Handling events

-Event handlers for clicks and other user actions can be registered on an `sp-checkbox` just as a normal `<input type="checkbox">` element.
+Event handlers for clicks and other user actions can be registered on an `sp-checkbox` as a normal `<input type="checkbox">` element.

 ```html
 <sp-checkbox id="checkbox-example" onclick="javascript:alert('Click')">